Condensed Milk Market Size and Share

 Condensed Milk Market Analysis by Mordor Intelligence

-The global condensed milk market, valued at USD 11.21 billion in 2025, is expected to reach USD 20.01 billion by 2030, with a CAGR of 12.29% during the forecast period.
-The market has transformed from a traditional dairy product to an essential ingredient used in bakery manufacturing, ready-to-drink beverages, and plant-based products.
-Growth is driven by consistent demand from both industrial food processing and retail sectors, where condensed milk's long shelf life and versatility help manufacturers manage supply chain operations effectively.
-The market expansion is supported by increased bakery and confectionery production, especially in emerging markets where urban populations drive higher consumption of packaged desserts and convenience foods.
-The incorporation of sweetened condensed milk in ready-to-drink coffee beverages has created new opportunities, as manufacturers use it for sweetening and texture enhancement to meet the growing café culture demand.
+The condensed milk market, valued at USD 11.21 billion in 2026, is projected to reach USD 20.01 billion by 2031, with a compound annual growth rate (CAGR) of 12.29% during this forecast period.
+The market has evolved from being merely a traditional dairy product to a crucial ingredient in bakery manufacturing, ready-to-drink beverages, and plant-based products.
+This growth is driven by consistent demand from both industrial food processing and retail sectors, where the long shelf life and versatility of condensed milk help manufacturers effectively manage their supply chain operations.
+The expansion of the market is further supported by an increase in bakery and confectionery production, particularly in emerging markets where urban populations contribute to higher consumption of packaged desserts and convenience foods.
+Additionally, the incorporation of sweetened condensed milk in ready-to-drink coffee beverages has created new opportunities, as manufacturers use it for sweetening and enhancing texture to cater to the growing café culture.

 Key Report Takeaways